bennnyr/Type-Soul-Division-12-Macro/README.md

 # Setup

-1- open up a cmd / command prompt and run this command "pip install customtkinter opencv-python mss keyboard pyautogui PyAutoIt numpy" make sure you have python downloaded aswell.
+1- open up a cmd / command prompt and run this command "pip install customtkinter opencv-python mss keyboard pyautogui PyAutoIt numpy" make sure you have python downloaded aswell. if your getting any problems installing the libraries try installing them one at a time with these commands pip install customtkinter pip install opencv-python pip install mss pip install keyboard pip install pyautogui pip install PyAutoIt pip install numpy

 2- download the macro from the releases tab and either start it by right clicking it and opening with python or open a command prompt in the folder you have it in and run "python DivisionMacro.py".